Jumperr-labs/jumper-ble-logger/README.md

 This is the process of how it works (GATT only):
 1. The BLE Logger recognizes established LE connections.
 2. When the gateway program is discovering characteristics, the BLE Logger recognizes Jumper's GATT service.
+3. The BLE Logger reads the current timestamp from the device and synchronizes it with the real world time.
-3. The BLE Logger writes to the notifications handle to enable logging notifications.
+4. The BLE Logger writes to the notifications handle to enable logging notifications.
-4. When a logging notification is being received, the BLE logger will write it to the Logging Agent.
+5. When a logging notification is being received, the BLE Logger will write it to the Logging Agent.

 The user/gateway program is not being affected by steps 3-4 and they are being filtered out from 'hci1'

 ## Installation
+`wget BLALBLBLALABA`
-`pip install BLABLABLA`
+`pip install .`

 ## Usage
 - Make sure Jumper's Logging Agent is running
-- Run the following command: `python -m BLABLBABLBALBALBALB`
+`sudo service jumper-agent start`
+- Run `hciconfig` and check your current available HCI devices
+- Start the BLE Logger: `jumper_ble_logger `
+- Connect